marczz/unix_memo/source/vfs.rst

     $ gvfs-mount --device '/dev/bus/usb/001/006'

-The command ouptput the location of the mount point in ``/run/user/<id>/gvfs``.
+The command output the location of the mount point in ``/run/user/<id>/gvfs``.
 You can get more info on the root node of the device by one of
 ::